By: Stephanie S. Sullivan, U.S. Ambassador to Ghana

 We are also doing our part as a U.S. Embassy team to be good neighbors and friends.
 Since March 25, the U.S. Embassy in Accra has been closed to the public, and will remain closed until at least April 20.
 We took this step to maximize social distancing and minimize movement to stop the spread of COVID-19.
 It is also the responsible and right thing to do for each other.

-We continue to provide updates to American citizens in Ghana on how to enroll in the Smart Traveler Enrollment Program (STEP.travel.gov) via the U.S. Embassy website (gh.usembassy.gov) and social media platforms (@usembassyghana on Facebook, Twitter, and Instagram).
+We continue to provide updates to American citizens in Ghana on how to enroll in the Smart Traveler Enrollment Program (STEP.state.gov) via the U.S. Embassy website (gh.usembassy.gov) and social media platforms (@usembassyghana on Facebook, Twitter, and Instagram).
 For emergency American Citizen Services, please contact the U.S. Embassy Consular Section by emailing ACSAccra@state.gov.

 Now more than ever, the United States is pleased to work together with the government and people of Ghana.
 I also echo His Excellency President Nana Addo Dankwa Akufo-Addo’s call for all Ghanaians and residents of Ghana to stay home as much as possible at this time, as one of the most effective ways to combat the pandemic and “flatten the curve.”

 A Ghanaian proverb states: “A worthy cause is worth pursuing to the end.”